My Teaching Philosophy

 In my classes, attendance is important because in one way or another, I believe that a student will learn something even just a minute amount of knowledge or skill from my teachings while the other students are learning with flying colors.
 It gives me an opportunity to admonish, understand, interact, communicate, and become a mentor, a guidance counselor, a father, and a friend to my students.
 Skin color and origin doesn't deviate or influence my aim of providing equal opportunity to education and of myself being fair to everyone, I emphasize on the set school and classroom standards while balancing justice and mercy.
 I derive my strength and satisfaction when a student is able to replicate the knowledge and skills learned and/or design projects through their own imagination, creativity, and analytical thinking skills.
 From typing a simple letter using a computer and a printer, to digital designing, website designing, assembling and programming robots, software and game programming, and to project - based technology engineering and design.

-Teaching tertiary to primary level students on a daily basis or on a once - a - week period classes for almost twenty years has been a personal feat for me, I have never imagined before that I will passionately enjoy that smile and excitement on a student’s face of being proud of his or her own project creations.
-Yes, there is no such thing as monopoly of knowledge and skills, teachers fade away but the transfer of knowledge and skills for the development of society remains.
+Teaching tertiary to primary level students on a daily basis, double-periods, or on a once - a - week period classes for a significant number of years has been a personal feat for me, I have never imagined before that I will passionately enjoy that smile and excitement on a student's face of being proud of his or her own project creations.
+Yes, there is no such thing as monopoly of knowledge and skills, teachers fade away, but the transfer of knowledge and skills for the development of society remains.